MagdKamaldev/bookly/README.md

 }
 ```

-### 6- we use generic use case to handle use case shape
+### 6- We use generic use case to handle use case shape

 ```dart
 abstract class UseCase<Type, Param> {